 - Any qualifying exigency arising out of the fact that the employee's spouse, son, daughter, or parent is a covered military member on "covered active duty or;

-- Twenty-six workweeks of leave during a single 12-month period to care for a covered service member with a serious injury or illness who is the spouse, son, daughter, parent, or next of kin to the employee (military caregiver leave).
+- Twenty-six workweeks of leave during a single 12-month period to care for a covered service member with a serious injury or illness who is the spouse, son, daughter, parent, or next of kin to the covered service member (military caregiver leave).

-- For the duration of the leave, the University will maintain the employee's health, dental, vision and supplemental life coverage.
-Employee premium contributions must be paid to the Human Resources office by the first of the month or risk losing coverage.
+2.6.1 For the duration of the leave, the University will maintain the employee's health, dental, vision and supplemental life coverage.
+Employee premium contributions must be paid to the Human Resources office by the first of the month or the employee risks losing coverage.
 Employees will not receive extra compensation in lieu of health care insurance.

 2.7 Leave Conditions